aleff-github/TorWatchdog/README.md

 ## Usage

-To get started, simply [start the bot](https://t.me/TorWatchdogBot) and use the following commands:
+To get started, simply [start the bot](https://t.me/TorWatchdogBot) and use the following commands (by clicking the buttons):

 - `/start`: Initialize the bot and register your Telegram ID.
 - `"[+] Node"`: Add a Tor relay to monitor.
 The bot will prompt you to enter the relay's fingerprint.